What They Do

 - Perform inspector duties, conduct inspections, and project reviews in order to make recommendations and corrective measures

 - Provide peer and public instruction and education

 - Provide helicopter rescue and damage control services as a member of a fire fighting team while onboard ships

 - Respond as part of an Airfield Engineering Squadron

 - Respond to aircraft cable engagements and provide Mobile Arrestor Gear skills

 - Perform Emergency Medical Response

-Fire Fighters attend the Canadian Armed Forces School of Administration and Logistics and the Canadian Armed Forces Fire Academy in Borden, Ontario.
-Training takes approximately 14 weeks and includes the following topics:
+Fire Fighters attend the Canadian Forces Fire Academy in Borden, Ontario.
+Training takes approximately 7 months and includes the following topics:

 - Operation of fire apparatus

 - Structural operations at the site of a fire